6 Questions to Ask and What To Look For Before Hiring A PR Firm

 A Strategic Approach That Makes Sense

 Before hiring, your PR firm should be able to articulate an approach and strategy that makes sense to you.
 While credible PR firms won’t reveal details about clients, they should be able to articulate some case studies of PR strategies and why they worked.
 For example, provide an experience that required a decision to respond to industry news.
-When, where and how you respond to breaking industry news is determined by your brand strategy, BUT your PR should be able to articulate a strategy and when/why it worked.
+When, where, and how you respond to breaking industry news is determined by your brand strategy, BUT your PR should be able to articulate a strategy and when/why it worked.
 Your PR firm should have some strategic storylines and outlines in mind for your brand, which proves they’ve done a little research.
-Even if they aren’t perfectly on-brand, at least you’re starting with a strategy which is better than starting from zero.
+Even if they aren’t perfectly on-brand, at least you’re starting with a strategy that is better than starting from zero.
+Avaans takes a slightly different approach by providing strategic research and competitive analysis before you even work with us.